johanfive/httpClient/README.md

 `fetch API` is probably going to become native to node.
 Even then, what is to say that something better won't surface down the road?

-This project is about reducing the amount of time and effort required to transition from `request` to `axios` to `fetch API` to `whatever is the new shiny thing today`.
+This project reduces the time and effort required to transition from `request` to `axios` to `fetch API` to `whatever is the new shiny thing today`.

 One amazing side-effect of using this library, is that it also organically promotes good unit tests,